Stevieloh/nci-flow/docs/VLAN-MSEG/lab-3-create-mseg.md

     A sample of the output is as per below
             ![](img/inter.png)

+    Click Next

+10. Click on the Radio button "Enforce".
+Click Save and Enforce

 10. Verification that the Rules are working
     1. Ping from your PC to the Web and DB VM is successful
     2. Ping from the Web to DB VMs are successful